 I am really happy to share this interview, during pride month, with Naomi Bennett, founder of the Lesflicks.
 Lesflicks is an independent, lesbian owned, volunteer run video streaming platform and website.
 They are fully dedicated to help create, distribute and showcase lesbian, bi and queer films.

+I have talked about my own personal journey understanding my own bisexuality and I am so personally thankful about people like her!
 There is a very real lack of representation and a very dominant male gaze in the film industry and it is brilliant to see how some passionate people are working to change that!

 Who is Naomi Bennett, the woman behind Lesflicks?

 I am the CEO & Founder of Lesflicks, a global streaming platform, film database, events and community website dedicated to 100% women loving women content featuring lesbian & bisexual stories and characters.
 It is the combination of my existing knowledge of the LBTQ+ community and my experiences and passion around film.
 I have always been one with grand ideas!
 Nothing is impossible… I am dedicated to film, women, and getting film to women!
 I have spent the better part of my adult life trying make sure us queer women are getting the representation we rightfully deserve, both through Lesflicks and previously through Planet London/Planet Nation.
 My extensive collection of lesbian interest films on DVD should tell you that, if my wonderful pride-themed rainbow eyeshadow doesn’t already.

 What is the biggest impact on what you do?